 - Advocate for just and sustainable solutions to the climate crisis

-- Take leadership from, and work together to build the power of, those most affected by the climate crisis
+- Take leadership from, and work together to build the power of, those most affected by climate change

 Building the power of those most affected by the climate crisis is the core of what we do - we are empowering a generation of young people to protect our future.
-With Seed we are building a network of Aboriginal and Torres Strait Islander young people who are working for climate justice.
+We are working alongside Seed, who are building a network of Aboriginal and Torres Strait Islander young people working for climate justice.